-The SR time period shows significantly less demand arriving in the area than in the earlier time periods but some areas see overcrowding with this lower demand, indicating that there is still a large amount of demand that has stayed throughout the day from earlier periods.
+The SR time period shows significantly less demand arriving in the area than in the earlier time periods but a similar number of available spaces at the start, indicating that there is still a large amount of demand that has stayed throughout the day from earlier periods.

-The reduced demand leads to less zones being overcapacity in the first instance and generally less demand at the final stage.
+The same zones are overcapacity in the first instance and there is generally less demand at the final stage.